BrandyMello/dog-party2.0/README.md

 ## Dog-Party 2.0
-This is the result of the first solo project in Mod 1 1904 at Turing School of Software and Design. dog Party is a static comp with a few Javascript challenges.
+This is the result of the first solo project in Mod 1 1904 at Turing School of Software and Design.
+Dog Party is a static comp with a few Javascript challenges.
 If you enter a name in the input, the title on the DOM changes to the name you enter into the input.
+You can also hide the additional text by clicking on the "How", "What", or "Fact" button below the text.

 ## Contributors
 Brandy A Mello